Firestorm108/Reed-Machine/journal.md

 June 16-

 Polished up the 3d files, BOM, and other files to get it ready to submit.
+(Nothing large, just making sure everything is in the right place)

 Time Spent: ~1 Hour